 “… brain… a clever mind is not a heart… a mind that tries too hard – a mind that thinks too much… I think, therefore I am confused… the more stuffed up it is, the less it can hear through its own ears and see through its own eyes…”

 Whenever we become confused, we can trust that we’ve fallen into the trap of thinking too much.
 And for me personally, I often don’t recognize walking into the trap until I’ve wound myself up tightly in its snare.
-When my brain has become busier and busier and my thoughts become less clear, I often succumb to the belief that I need to think harder, I need to think “better” thoughts.
+When my brain has become busier and busier and my thoughts become less clear, I often succumb to the belief that I just need to think harder, I need to think “better” thoughts.

 Can you see how much of a trap this is?
 That as my brain waves get pushed higher and higher by more and more thinking, my instinctive reaction is to add even more thoughts on top of already too much thinking?
 The science obviously shows that this only makes my brain worse.

-Pooh bear says that “the more stuffed up a mind is, the less it can hear through its own ears and see through its own eyes,” and that is also the answer to a over-stuffed mind… return to the body, see, hear, smell, taste, touch…
+Pooh bear says that “the more stuffed up a mind is, the less it can hear through its own ears and see through its own eyes.”
+What is needed of course is to walk in the opposite direction for a moment, from the head into the body.
+From the head, into the heart.
+Return to the body… smell… taste… touch… see… hear…

 This is our journey today, and I’d love for you to remind yourself when you get caught up in a busy mind to walk in the opposite direction for a moment.
 You can sit at your desk or in your car or if you can spare the time, spend a few minutes outside and drop into your body.
 It’ll lower your brain waves, and it will regulate your nervous system, so that you can return again to what it is that you need to deal with, having a clearer, calmer mind.